Rodney Trotter: Marriage to Cassandra

 Rodney found a kindred-spirit in Cassandra, whom he met at a computer training course in "Yuppy Love".
-He lied to her that he lived in the upmarket King's Avenue in order to impress her; however, she later found out where he lived when she phoned Nelson Mandela House.
-When he met Cassandra, it gave him a chance to move on in life, which resulted in his leaving Del behind.
+He lied to her that he lived in the upmarket King's Avenue in order to impress her; however, she later found out where he lived when she rang Nelson Mandela House.
+When he met Cassandra, it gave him a chance to move on in life, which resulted in his leaving behind Del.
 They married in 1989 in the episode "Little Problems".

-Her father Alan employed Rodney at his company, Parry Print Ltd. (at least until Rodney accidentally quit that job), and, with some financial assistance from Del, he was able to buy a flat and finally move out of Nelson Mandela House.
-Their marriage suffered when Rodney assaulted Cassandra's boss, and broke his nose, upon returning from Margate in "The Jolly Boys' Outing".
+Cassandra's father, Alan, employed Rodney at his company, Parry Print Ltd. – at least until Rodney accidentally quit that job – and, with some financial assistance from Del, he was able to buy a flat and finally move out of Nelson Mandela House.
+Their marriage suffered when Rodney assaulted Cassandra's boss, breaking his nose, upon returning from Margate in "The Jolly Boys' Outing".
 They separated in the 1990 Christmas special "Rodney Come Home", and throughout the seventh series attempted to save their marriage; in "The Chance of a Lunchtime" Del played matchmaker, in order for them to re-unite.
 This worked, until Rodney was seen by Cassandra with one of Del's ex-fiancées, when he was accompanying her to a taxi because she was drunk.
 In "Three Men, a Woman and a Baby", Cassandra told Rodney that it was all over between them, until her mum insisted she should see their solicitor for advice, who told her that they should talk.
-He stayed the night but they were interrupted by Del phoning to say Raquel had gone into labour.
+He stayed the night, but they were interrupted by Del phoning to say Raquel had gone into labour.

 In "Miami Twice", it was revealed that the two were living together on weekends as they tried to repair their relationship.
 In "Mother Nature's Son", they were fully reconciled.
 They had been trying for a baby ever since, so when it was announced in "Heroes and Villains" that Cassandra was pregnant, everyone was jubilant.
-However she miscarried at the end of the following episode; "Modern Men".
+However, she miscarried at the end of the following episode, "Modern Men".
 In the last episode, "Sleepless in Peckham", Cassandra gave birth to a girl, whom Rodney named Joan after his late mother.

-Rodney lives with Cassandra, their daughter Joan, Del, Del's "significant other" Raquel and their son Damien at Flat 368 on the twelfth floor of the fictional Nelson Mandela House in Dockside Estate, Peckham, London.
+As of 2003, Rodney lives with Cassandra; their daughter, Joan; Del; Del's "significant other", Raquel; and Del and Raquel's son, Damien at Flat 368 on the twelfth floor of the fictional Nelson Mandela House on the Nyerere Estate, Peckham, London, but Del's autobiography states that barely a month after receiving their fortune from Uncle Albert's will, Rodney and Cassandra had got their own flat.